CanvasContext

 - The CSS size, being the size in "logical units" of the canvas

-- The device pixel size, being the exact number of "screen pixels" covered by the canvas
+- The pixel size, being the exact number of pixels covered by the canvas

-- The drawing buffer size, representing the "hidden" system texture created to render into the canvas.
+- The drawing buffer size, being the size of the texture created to render into the canvas.

 Notes: